hypertidy/futility/README.md

 <img src="man/figures/README-example-2.png" width="100%" />

-I just wrote this as a way to time with the disussion in this issue [‘Extreme performance regression in gdal_grid with method linear’](https://github.com/OSGeo/gdal/issues/1879).
+I just wrote this as a way to check the timings, of the disussion in this issue [‘Extreme performance regression in gdal_grid with method linear’](https://github.com/OSGeo/gdal/issues/1879).
 Looks like there’s a problem with results outside the convex hull ….